Valparaíso: History

+Some older works starting with Benjamín Vicuña Mackenna (1869) claim that Valparaíso was within the range of the Chango people, but clear evidence for this is lacking.

-The Bay of Valparaíso was probably first populated by the Picunche natives, known for their agriculture, or the Chango people, who were nomads dedicated to fishing, and traveling between modern-day Caldera and Concepcion.
+The Bay of Valparaíso's first ethnically identifiable population were Picunche natives, known for their agriculture.
 Spanish explorers, considered the first European discoverers of Chile, arrived in 1536, aboard the Santiaguillo, a supply ship sent by Diego de Almagro.
 The Santiaguillo carried men and supplies for Almagro's expedition, under the command of Juan de Saavedra, who named the town after his native village of Valparaíso de Arriba in Cuenca Province, Spain.

 During Spanish colonial times, Valparaíso remained a small village, with only a few houses and a church.
 On some occasions she was attacked by English pirates and privateers, such as Francis Drake with his ship Golden Hind in 1578 and later his cousin Richard Hawkins with his ship Dainty in 1594.
+Drake's sack of Valparaíso gave origin to the legend about Cueva del Pirata.

 In 1810, a wealthy merchant built the first pier in the history of Chile and the first during the colonial era.
 In its place today, stands the building of El Mercurio de Valparaíso.
 The ocean then rose to this point.
 Reclamation of land from the sea moved the coastline five blocks away.
-Between 1810 and 1830, he built much of the existing port of the city, including much of the land reclamation work that now provides the city's commercial centre.
+Between 1810 and 1830, he built much of the existing port of the city, including much of the land reclamation work that now comprises the city's commercial center.
 In 1814, the naval Battle of Valparaíso was fought offshore of the town, between American and British ships involved in the War of 1812.
 After Chile's independence from Spain (1818), beginning the Republican Era, Valparaíso became the main harbour for the nascent Chilean navy, and opened international trade opportunities that had been formerly limited to Spain and its other colonies.